ara3d/bim-open-schema/README.md

 # BIM Open Schema

-**BIM Open Schema** is an open formal specification of BIM data, including 3D geometry, that is optimized and designed for real-world large-scale data and modern tools and pipelines:
+**BIM Open Schema** is an open formal specification of BIM data, including 3D geometry, that is optimized and designed for real-world large-scale data and modern tools and pipelines.

-When used with Parquet, BIM Open Schema allows you to efficiently represent extremely large BIM projects, with a very small footprint and to support a wide range of tools off the shelf.
+When used with Parquet, BIM Open Schema allows you to efficiently represent extremely large BIM projects, with a very small footprint and supported by a wide range of tools off the shelf.

+## About Parquet

+[**Parquet**](https://parquet.apache.org/) is a very compact, efficient, and widely supported binary format for tabular data.
+It is self-describing and validating.
+Unlike with CSV or JSON, a Parquet importer can determine exactly how many rows and columns of data there are and what data types are contained within.

+## The .bos File Extension

+BIM Open Schema files have the extension `.bos` and are zip archives containing several `.parquet` files.
+You can rename the extension to a `.zip` and open the archive with Windows explorer and other common tools.

 ## Example Use Cases